msmith65/Data-Atelier/README.md

 # Data-Atelier

-# This repository will serve as a workspace of data mining, machine learning, and coding experimentation
+# This repository will serve as a workspace for data mining, machine learning, and coding experimentation